soaapp/asteroidml/README.md

 ## 👨‍🚀 Author

 Built by **Jay Jahanzad** using real NASA data, classical ML models, and a whole lot of curiosity about space.
+Thank you to the [NASA Near-Earth Object Program](https://neo.jpl.nasa.gov/) for providing the data used in this project.